The Mojave River

 Subsequent California Appeals Court and California Supreme Court decisions upheld the adjudication but stipulated that it did not apply uniformly to the Cardozo Group.

-Finally in July of 2002, California Appeals Court Justice James Ward facilitated a settlement agreement to the long-
+Finally in July of 2002, California Appeals Court Justice James Ward facilitated a settlement agreement to the long-running legal battle that allowed full implementation of the adjudication.

 Under the terms of the settlement agreement, Cardozo Group agreed to pay $500,000 in exchange for not making any future legal attempts to stop groundwater pumping by water providers who abide by the adjudication.
 The settlement also called for the retention of Riverside County Superior Court Judge E. Michael Kaiser as the presiding arbitrator for future adjudication issues.